 Commercial and Multifamily Residential Buildings- Energy Benchmarking and Transparency

 - In February of 2013, the Minneapolis City Council adopted ordinance 47.190 requiring commercial buildings 50,000 square feet and greater and city-owned buildings 25,000 square feet and greater to annually benchmark their energy consumption and report this information to the City.

-Multifamily Residential Buildings: On February 15, 2019 the Minneapolis City Council unanimously passed an expansion to the City's Commercial Building Energy Benchmarking and Transparency ordinance to include residential buildings 50,000 square feet and greater.
+- In February of 2019, the Minneapolis City Council unanimously passed an expansion to the City's Commercial Building Energy Benchmarking and Transparency ordinance to include multifamily residential buildings 50,000 square feet and greater.

 Benchmarking and Enforcement Timeline

 The following timeline will be used for compliance, reporting, and publication annually.

 Non-compliant buildings will receive a warning/violation notice after the June 1 deadline.
 Excluding buildings with approved exemptions, buildings will be considered non-compliant if they have either no submission or an incomplete submission of annual benchmarking data.
 If no action is taken by the building to resolve the violation by the end of the period marked on the violation notice, citations will be issued.
 Up to four citations may be issued and they will double in amount with each subsequent citation.